Ninth Judicial Circuit Court

 Family Division - The division of Circuit Court where domestic relations matters are heard.

-Family Independence Program (FIP) - The program of public assistance handled by the DHS.
-Also known as the IV-D program and TANF.
+Family Independence Program (FIP) - The program of public assistance handled by DHHS.
+(Also known as the IV-D program and TANF.)

 File - To physically or electronically put in the records of the court.